Cacti/plugin_syslog/README.md

 * issue#116: Background process fail to operate syslog_coming table; syslog_process.php fail if current workdir is not CACTI_TOP

+* issue#1117: Export of rules does not work when using db other than Cacti

 --- 2.7 ---

 * issue#110: Syslog Alerts cause DB errors